 Thankfully, you don’t really need to upload every day.
 As long as you’re being consistent at least one to two days a week, you should be alright.
 No, you won’t get the same sort of video momentum as if you uploaded every day, but saving your sanity is a decent exchange for that in my book.

-So far, we haven’t really touched the subject of how to make money vlogging, and that’s for a very specific reason.
-If making money is the singular goal you have while setting out to make a vlog, it’s almost guaranteed not to work.
+So far, we haven’t really touched on the subject of how to make money vlogging, and that’s for a very specific reason.
+If making money is the singular goal you have while setting out to create your YouTube channel, it’s almost guaranteed not to work.

 Everyone wants to be a YouTube vlogger